Ascent of Ward's Stone on 2012-11-05

-Ascent Trip ReportParked at Tarnbrook and followed the route described in Ken Wilson and Richard Gilbert's excellent "Classic Walks" book (publ.
+Ascent Trip ReportParked at Tarnbrook and followed the "Ward's Stone, Forest of Bowland" route described in Ken Wilson and Richard Gilbert's excellent "Classic Walks" book (publ.
 Diadem Books, 1982).
 However, parking here is very limited and if you don't mind walking downhill for the first 4-5 km it might be better to park in the large car park by the Jubilee Tower.

 It was crisp and clear with stunning views in all directions and just enough frost to enable bog-crossing with impunity.
 The Lakes and the Yorkshire 3 Peaks were particularly pretty with a snow line of about 700 metres.
-Ward's Stone has many tops of very similar height: 2 trig points, rocky outcrops and raised peat hags, but one hag near the eastern trig point is deemed to be the highest and has a small cairn atop.
-The diligent peakbagger will, however, wish to visit them all and will be rewarded with the complete summit experience.
+Ward's Stone has many tops of very similar height: 2 trig points, rocky outcrops and raised peat hags, but one hag 60 metres west of the easterly trig point is deemed to be the highest and has a small cairn atop.
+The diligent peakbagger will, however, wish to visit them all and to also visit Clougha Pike and will be rewarded with the complete summit experience.

 This page has been served 353 times since 2005-01-15.